 Skip to contents

-• "LRT" and "QLF" use edgeR's GLM framework with a multi-factor design (~ fraction + block), accounting for the paired animal structure via the blocking variable.
-Both methods automatically apply edgeR's TMM (trimmed mean of M values) normalization via normLibSizes(), which adjusts effective library sizes (not the count matrix itself) for use in the GLM as offsets. norm.method is not applicable and is ignored.
+• "LRT" and "QLF" use edgeR's generalized linear model (GLM) framework with a design that pairs each animal's IP with its own input (~ fraction + block).
+Both apply TMM normalization (trimmed mean of M values) internally, which corrects for differences in sample composition by rescaling effective library sizes rather than the count matrix itself.
+"QLF" is more conservative than "LRT". norm.method is not applicable and is ignored.
 Recommended with 4 or more replicates and raw count data.

 Usage